Scott-Rasmussen/CyberSecBootCamp/README.md

 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+- Which file is the playbook?
+Where do you copy it?
-- _Which file is the playbook?
-Where do you copy it?_
+  -
 Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 - The Ansible hosts file located at /etc/ansible/hosts allows the user to deisignate if a machine is a Webserver or ELK Stack (or others) and then within the paybooks the user can designate which host to run on.